marb61a/communityappnode/README.md

 There may be issues with using gmail as SMTP with Drywall but the fix is to set 2 factor authentication and generate an app specific password (including the spaces between the 4 digit values)

+Have removed the app specific password for this so that will have to be either regenerated or reinserted prior to usage.